Diabetes & Erectile Dysfunction: What You Need to KnowDr. Surya Bhagwati

 3. Healthy Herbs

 Ayurvedic medications for male sexual dysfunction are made from herbs that can help to treat the condition naturally.
 These can include the likes of shilajit, ashwagandha, tulsi, neem, guduchi, amalaki, karela, methi, and jambul.
-Many of these ingredients are also used in Ayurvedic diabetes medications because of their positive influence on insulin regulation and blood sugar levels.
+Many of these ingredients are also used in Ayurvedic medications to help control blood sugar.
 Some like jambuls, tulsi, karela, and methi are proven to lower glucose levels, while others like ashwagandha and guduchi have been shown to raise testosterone levels and protect against diabetes complications such as erectile dysfunction.

 When consulting an Ayurvedic specialist and using Ayurvedic herbal medications for erectile dysfunction, make it a point to inform the doctor about any pharmaceutical medications you are on, as some of them may be contributing to the problem or could interfere with the Ayurvedic treatments, limiting their efficacy.